Andreyy96/final-project/README.md

 - any user can get all groups
 - any user can create group (group name must be unique)

+### Frontend

+- The button in the filter, when clicked, downloads an Excel file with orders
+- Clicking on the logo in the header will take you to the orders page.

 ## Installation